 - 1. Use a canister of compressed air to remove dust.
 (Available from building hardware or photographic suppliers.) - 2.
-If there is stubborn dirt or smudge marks, use a proper photographic lens brush or moisten a clean soft lens cloth with lens cleaner to gently wipe the lens surface. - Never touch the lens with your finger or rub the lens with abrasive materials.
+If there is stubborn dirt or smudge marks, use a proper photographic lens brush or moisten a clean soft lens cloth with lens cleaner to gently wipe the lens surface. - 3.
+Never use any type of abrasive pad, alkaline/acid cleaner, scouring powder, or volatile solvent, such as alcohol, benzene, thinner or insecticide.
+Using such materials or maintaining prolonged contact with rubber or vinyl materials may result in damage to the projector surface and cabinet material. - Never touch the lens with your finger or rub the lens with abrasive materials.
 Even paper towels can damage the lens coating.
 Only ever use a proper photographic lens brush, cloth, and cleaning solution.
 Do not attempt to clean the lens while the projector is switched on or is still hot from previous use.